A Situation Analysis of Education in Fifteen Chiefdoms in the Northern Region of Sierra Leone

 Project Overview

-This project examines the educational landscape in 15 chiefdoms in Sierra Leone's Northern Region, with a specific focus on the challenges facing girl child education.
-It highlights key issues such as enrolment trends, gender parity, teacher capacity, school infrastructure, and socio-cultural factors impeding girls' access to education.
-The study also provides critical baseline data to guide the Centre for Democracy and Human Rights (CDHR) in shaping future educational interventions in these regions.
-Key findings include: • Disproportionately low female teacher representation. • Barriers such as early marriage, teenage pregnancy, and financial constraints. • Community schools’ growing role in providing access to education. • A significant gender gap in enrolment and transition rates, especially at the junior secondary level.
+This project examined the educational landscape in 15 chiefdoms in Sierra Leone’s Northern Region, with a specific focus on the challenges facing girl child education.
+It highlighted key issues including enrolment trends, gender parity, teacher capacity, school infrastructure, and socio-cultural factors impeding girls’ access to education.